SILX-LABS/FlowAttention/README.md

 ## Architecture

-Given a sequence of tokens:
-\[
-X = [x_1, x_2, \dots, x_n],\quad H \in \mathbb{R}^{n \times d}
-\]

-Traditional MHA computes an attention matrix:
-\[
-A \in \mathbb{R}^{n \times n}
-\]
-requiring O(n²) operations.

-Flow Attention replaces this with a bidirectional flow operator, enabling contribution learning to determine how each token influences the global context, bidirectional flow propagation to move context forward and backward efficiently, and position-aware integration to inject structure without explicit pairwise attention.
-This design makes Flow Attention a drop-in replacement for MHA layers in existing architectures.
+Flow Attention eliminates the quadratic attention matrix and replaces it with a continuous bidirectional flow mechanism.
+Instead of computing dense pairwise interactions between every token, it learns how information should flow through the sequence in both directions.
+Each token contributes to the evolving context, which is updated step by step with position-aware integration.
+This design achieves linear complexity while retaining the ability to model long-range dependencies.

 ---